cosmos/cosmos-sdk/docs/spec/store/interblock-cache.md

 }
 ```

-`Unwrap` returns the underlying CommitKVStore for a given StoreKey.
+`Unwrap` returns the underlying CommitKVStore for a given store key.

 | Name  | Type | Description |
 | ------------- | ---------|------- |